tae0y/open-chat-playground/docs/docker-model-runner.md

 ## Run on local machine

-1. Make sure the Docker Model Runner is up and ready to accept requests with the following command.
+1. Make sure the Docker Model Runner is up and running, and ready to accept requests with the following command.

     ```bash
     docker model status